Table of contents:

 - Any player serving a suspension is ineligible to substitute in any game at any level for the duration of their suspension.

 - Teams are not permitted a substitute for any suspended skater for the first game they are suspended if the suspension occurred for actions that occurred in that team’s game.
-If a team’s goalie receives a game misconduct, they will receive a substitute for all games of the suspension, but will not receive a skater substitute for the first game in which a skater is missing.
+However, if a team’s goalie receives a game misconduct, they will receive a substitute for all games of the suspension.
 This includes playoff and championship games.

 - A substitute receiving a game misconduct who is NOT rostered to any NMHockey team may not be allowed to substitute in the league again.